Applaud-devpack/cordova-plugin-applaudmockchecker/README.md

 ### properties

 - isMock : (boolean) true if device mock, false if no mock behavior detected.
+- title : (string) returns title if device using mock locartion or developer options are enabled.
 - messages : (string) this properties exists if isMock properties values is true.
+- osVersion : (int) return platform OS version.